 Cooking as a family this Thanksgiving can be an enjoyable experience for all parents and children, including those with challenges related to autism spectrum disorder (ASD) such as food aversions or sensory issues.
 With a bit of planning, the experience can be fun, and help strengthen important skills.
-The Thompson Autism Center at CHOC offers these tips for involving children with ASD in the kitchen.
+The Thompson Autism and Neurodevelopmental Center at CHOC offers these tips for involving children with ASD in the kitchen.

 Talk to your child about the importance of food safety and hygiene.
 Take the time to explain the danger of sharp knives and hot stoves.
 Demonstrate hand-washing and have your child practice good hand-washing side-by-side with you before handling any food.